 Do you have any specific populations that you work with?

-Throughout my professional experience, I have worked with individuals with many different types of disabilities and co-occurring conditions.
-I have a specific interest in Pathological Demand Avoidance (PDA), Selective Mutism and Anxiety, however have also got working knowledge and an understanding of ADHD, ODD and OCD.
-My experiences have been quite varied, however because we are so 'individual focused' we are very flexible in what we can offer and will upskill if we feel we need increased knowledge to support you better.
+DE's are disability specialists and equipped to work with individuals with many different types of disabilities and co-occurring conditions.
+Autism Advisory Lead Clinican has a specific interest in Pathological Demand Avoidance (PDA), Selective Mutism and Anxiety, however, has also got working knowledge and an understanding of ADHD, ODD and OCD.
+The teams experiences have been quite varied, however because we are so 'individual focused' we are very flexible in what we can offer and will upskill if we feel we need increased knowledge to support you better.

 Do I need a diagnosis to access Autism Advisory Adelaide services?